-South America upstream of the Andes, the extratropical part of South America downstream of the Andes, the southern African coast and adjacent seas, the southern margins of the Australian continent, and the Southern Ocean around the Antarctic continent.
-Fractions of EPEs that co-occur with PV structures exceed 80 % in all these regions, and reach over 90 % in parts of the Mediterranean and central North America.
-Interestingly, EPEs linked to PV structures also show statistically significant fractions over the core polar regions where their values remain relatively low, in contrast to high values of EPE fractions over much of the extratropics that remain statistically insignificant or even show statistically significant fractions lower than under assumed independence (dots in Fig. 6a), revealing a negative association with PV structures.
-This suggests that very frequent Rossby wave breaking in extratropical storm track regions is not a decisive factor for EPE formation in these regions, whereas infrequent Rossby wave breaking poleward and at several locations equatorward of the extratropical storm track contributes significantly to EPEs.
-Specific regions that were addressed in previous case studies and regional climatological analyses also clearly show up as important regions where Rossby wave breaking is relevant for EPEs; southwestern and central North America, the southern Alps, the Middle East, the western Himalaya's and Pakistan, northern Chile, and southern Africa (Massacand et al., 1998; Martius et al., 2006; Knippertz and Martin, 2007; Hart et al., 2010; Martius et al., 2013; Bozkurt et al., 2016; De Vries et al., 2016, 2018; Vellore et al., 2016; Moore et al., 2019).
-These regions are characterized by high topographic plateaus and mountain ranges, in line with a previously proposed mechanism through which PV streamers force and orient the low-tropospheric moist air flow towards a topographic barrier, supporting the formation of heavy rainfall (Schlemmer et al., 2010).
+larger than under assumed independence over the core polar regions, where their values remain relatively low.
+In contrast, high values of EPE fractions over much of the extratropics remain statistically insignificant or even show statistically significant fractions lower than under assumed independence (dots in Fig. 6a), revealing a negative association with PV structures.
+This suggests that very frequent Rossby wave breaking in midlatitude storm track regions is not a decisive factor for EPE formation in these regions, whereas infrequent Rossby wave breaking poleward and at several locations equatorward of the midlatitude storm tracks contributes significantly to EPEs.
+Specific regions that were addressed in previous case studies and regional climatological analyses also clearly show up as important regions where Rossby wave breaking is relevant for EPEs: southwestern and central North America, the southern Alps, the Middle East, the western Himalayas and Pakistan, northern Chile, and southern Africa (Massacand et al., 1998; Martius et al., 2006; Knippertz and Martin, 2007; Hart et al., 2010; Martius et al., 2013; Bozkurt et al., 2016; De Vries et al., 2016, 2018; Vellore et al., 2016; Moore et al., 2019).
+These regions are characterized by high topographic plateaus and mountain ranges, in line with a previously proposed mechanism through which a PV streamer forces and orients the low-tropospheric moist air flow towards a topographic barrier, supporting the formation of heavy rainfall (Schlemmer et al., 2010).

 Intense moisture transport is important for EPEs throughout the globe and in particular over many coastal regions where vast oceans border continental land (Fig. 6b).
-These regions include the entire West Coast of North America, eastern North America stretching from the Caribbean up to the southwestern margins of Greenland, northwest Africa and parts of Western Europe, large parts of the East Asian coast that border the Pacific, and the southwestern and southeastern coastal zones of South America (Fig. 6b).
+These regions include the entire west coast of North America, eastern North America stretching from the Caribbean up to the southwestern margins of Greenland, northwestern Africa and parts of western Europe, large parts of the East Asian coast that border the Pacific, and the southwestern and southeastern coastal zones of South America (Fig. 6b).
 Many of these coastal regions have also been identified as hotspots where atmospheric rivers bring heavy rainfall and flooding (Ralph et al., 2006; Lavers et al., 2013a; Guan and Waliser, 2015; Waliser and Guan, 2017).
-Other regions include almost entire Australia, large parts of the Middle East and the Indian Peninsula, and very large parts of the subtropical Indian and Pacific Oceans (Fig. 6b).
-The latter region very likely reflects signatures of tropical cyclones that occur relatively frequent over these warm subtropical oceans (Khouakhi et. al., 2017; Franco-Diaz et al., 2019).
-Fractions of EPEs related to intense moisture transport reach over 90 % in most of these aforementioned regions and locally exceed 95%.
-IVT{pet} structures have very limited relevance to EPEs across the tropics, where heavy rainfall typically occurs under the influence of local forcing, and over high topography where IVT values rarely exceed the lower limit of 200 kg m-1 s-1 to identify IVT{pet} structures.
-Interestingly, EPE matches with IVT{pet} structures are also remarkably low on the lee side of the Rocky Mountains and the Andes, the eastern part of the Iberian Peninsula, and the entire Mediterranean Basin.
+Other regions include almost all of Australia, large parts of the Middle East and the Indian Peninsula, and very large parts of the subtropical Indian and Pacific Oceans (Fig. 6b).
+The latter region very likely reflects signatures of tropical cyclones that occur relatively frequently over these warm subtropical oceans (Khouakhi et al., 2017; Franco-Díaz et al., 2019).
+Fractions of EPEs related to intense moisture transport reach over 90 % in most of these aforementioned regions and exceed 95 % locally.
+IVT{pct} structures have very limited relevance to EPEs across the tropics, where heavy rainfall typically occurs under the influence of local forcing, and over high topography where IVT values rarely exceed the lower limit of $200 \text{ kg m}^{-1} \text{ s}^{-1}$ to identify IVT{pct} structures.
+Interestingly, EPE matches with IVT{pct} structures are also remarkably low on the lee side of the Rocky Mountains and the Andes, the eastern part of the Iberian Peninsula, and the entire Mediterranean Basin.
 These are precisely the regions where EPEs are very strongly linked to PV structures, suggesting that the upper-level forcing alone suffices to initiate their formation and does not require intense moisture transport.
-We will further discuss this in sections 6.2 and 7.
+We will discuss this in Sects.
+6.2 and 7 further.